Theatre of Australia: Early history

 The traditional ceremonial dances of indigenous Australians performed at corroborees comprise theatrical aspects.
 At a corroboree Aborigines interact with the Dreamtime through dance, music and costume and many ceremonies act out events from the Dreamtime.
 Corroboree in many areas have developed and adapted, integrating new themes and stories since European occupation of Australia began.
-Academic Maryrose Casey writes that ‘Australian Aboriginal cultures are probably the most performance-based in the world – in the sense that explicit, choreographed performances were used for a vast range of social purposes from education, through to spiritual practices, arranging marriage alliances, to judicial and diplomatic functions’.
+Academic Maryrose Casey writes that 'Australian Aboriginal cultures are probably the most performance-based in the world – in the sense that explicit, choreographed performances were used for a vast range of social purposes from education, through to spiritual practices, arranging marriage alliances, to judicial and diplomatic functions'.
 Casey suggests that 'corroboree' could also be called 'aboriginal theatre'.

 European theatrical traditions came to Australia with European settlement commencing in 1788 with the First Fleet.
 The first production, The Recruiting Officer written by George Farquhar in 1706, was performed in 1789 by convicts.
-The extraordinary circumstances of the foundation of Australian theatre was recounted in the 1988 play Our Country's Good by Timberlake Wertenbaker - the participants were prisoners watched by sadistic guards and the leading lady was under threat of the death penalty.
-The play is based on Thomas Keneally's novel The Playmaker.
+The extraordinary circumstances of the foundation of Australian theatre were recounted in Thomas Keneally's novel The Playmaker – the participants were prisoners watched by sadistic guards and the leading lady was under threat of the death penalty.

+The first European play to refer to Australia was Les Emigres aux Terres Australes, a French play.
+The earliest British play was Michael Howe, The Terror of Van Diemen's Land.

+The earliest theatres copied the burlesque or vaudeville style of minor theatres in Britain, with many different independent acts including comedy, opera and circus.
+The burlesque form has always been popular and continues to the present day in theatre restaurants.